2020 Dirt Day

 Spring has sprung and winter's done!
 Downtown Wake Forest and the Town of Wake Forest are offering a special event on Saturday, April 4, that welcomes and celebrates the return of weather suitable for enjoying the great outdoors.
 Promising something for the entire family, Wake Forest's fifth annual Dirt Day will take place along South White Street in downtown Wake Forest from 10 a.m. to 3 p.m.

-Kids will have a blast playing in an over-sized sandbox or making wheatgrass containers for home windowsills.
-Adults will have the chance to learn about the newest techniques in gardening and composting, check out the newest in outdoor activity gear, enjoy a beekeeping demonstration and visit with a variety of vendors offering an array of products and insight.
+Kids will have a blast planting seeds, painting rocks and exploring a variety of trucks from S. T. Wooten Corp., while adults will have the chance to learn about new techniques in gardening and composting, check out the latest in outdoor activity gear and visit with a variety of vendors offering an array of products and insight.

-But that’s not all.
-Dirt Day participants can also hunt for shark teeth in pilings from the Aurora phosphate mine, paint with mud, meet owls and other rescued wildlife, and rub elbows with Master Gardeners and witness our bubble artist create giant bubbles you’ll have to see to believe.
+But that's not all.
+Dirt Day participants can also view owls and other rescued wildlife, rub elbows with Master Gardeners and witness our bubble artist create giant bubbles you’ll have to see to believe.

 Dirt Day will take place rain or shine.

 To receive email notifications concerning special events in Wake Forest, sign up for E-Notifier.